 – Through ongoing competitions

 HCA do offer sponsorship contracts to nurses who are interested in working as a full-time agency nurse.
 It is a 38-hour working week where you dictate your roster each week!
-Nurses still get sick pay, holiday pay and start off on a really good salary!
+Nurses still get sick pay, holiday pay and start off on a fantastic salary!
 If this is something that interests, please email here.

-As always I really hope this blog was helpful!
+As always, I really hope this blog was helpful!

 Thanks for reading!